Shoppe: A Drop in Garment Mending and Making Workshop

 Our aim is to create a welcoming, hands-on environment that centres creative process, sustainability, and community.
 ‘Shoppe’ responds to fast fashion through collective acts of reuse, repair, and reimagining of discarded textiles.
 In a relaxed and inclusive setting, we invite artists to gather, mend, chat, and share skills—celebrating slow, thoughtful making over production for profit.

-At our shoppe we have invited participants to engage with our project through;
+At our Shoppe we have invited participants to engage with our project through;

 - Reimagining rail - a rail of curated collection of damaged garments, a starting point for discussion on